 I was talking to a pool builder who had just put in a new pool.

-His client lived in a very expensive neighborhood, drove a Bentley; you get the picture.
+His client lived in a very expensive neighborhood, drove a Bentley, and practiced on his own tennis court; you get the picture.

-A few months later the client’s neighbor installed a pool … from a different pool builder.
+A few months later, the client’s neighbor installed a pool using a different builder.

-The Bentley guy went to his neighbor’s party and saw his pool; it had all the bells and whistles, a salt water chlorinator, fiber optic lights, and an automatic pool cover.
+The client went to his neighbor’s party and saw the pool; it had all the bells and whistles that his own pool didn't have, including a saltwater chlorinator, fiber optic lights, and an automatic pool cover.

-He drove back to his builder and asked why he didn’t show him all the possibilities.
+He called his builder and asked why he wasn't shown all the possibilities.

 It’s what keeps people stuck, particularly in selling.
 Fear is a reaction to a perceived threat; in this case, the possibility that the sale could have blown up in his face.

 That fear blindsided him to the upside potential.

-So many retail salespeople power through the rote features of their luxury watch, or their gee-wiz electronics, or their energy-efficient appliances, that they can appear brain-dead.
+So many retail salespeople power through the rote features of their luxury watches, their gee-wiz electronics, or their energy-efficient appliances that they can appear brain-dead.

 I know when I first started working retail, a customer was only something I had to close; they were not a person, they were just a sale to be made.

 That approach to sales is the antithesis of what is needed to overcome fear.
-And that’s not just the salesperson’s fear of rejection but the customer’s as well.
+And that’s not just the salesperson’s fear of rejection but also the customer’s.

 One of the best ways to overcome fear is to be creative

 The death of creativity and imagination are at the heart of low sales in retail shops around the world.
 Some think technology is the answer ... not me.
-We have to find a way to creatively open our heart to another person to combat our fear of not being liked, or not being taken seriously, or not making the sale.
+We have to find a way to creatively open our hearts to another person to combat our fear of not being liked, not being taken seriously, or not making the sale.

 When we do that, we retain our most personal link ...our link to humanity.